In and around the village

 Cadair Idris is the second most popular mountain in Wales at 2,927 feet.There are many myths and legends which surround this Peak.
 One is that if you sleep on Cadair Idris, you will wake up as either a poet or a madman (or woman).
 Will you take the chance?
 There are numerous walking and cycling routes across the mountain.

-The Mach Loop (LFA7) is a set of valleys, situated between Dolgellau in the north, and Machynlleth in the south (and from which it gets it’s name) which are regularly used for low level flight training, with flying as low as 250 feet from the nearest terrain.
-You can get really close to these fast jets on the mountain at Brithdir and at other vantage points between there and Corris.
+The Mach Loop is a set of valleys, situated between Dolgellau in the north, and Machynlleth in the south (and from which it gets it’s name) which are regularly used for low level flight training, with flying as low as 250 feet from the nearest terrain.
+You can get really close to these fast jets on the mountain at Brithdir.

-The most famous mountain in Wales is of course Mount Snowdon at 3,560 feet and this can be seen from Llwyngwril beach.
+The most famous mountain in Wales is of course Mount Snowdon at 3,560 feet and this can be seen from the beach.
 On a clear day at the top, you can see England, Ireland, Scotland and Wales.
-There are many paths to the summit or you can take the train in the summer (Booking highly recommended).
+There are many paths to the summit or you can take the train in the summer.
+(Booking highly recommended)

 There are many Castles in Wales and Harlech has a beauty.
 A little further and Caernarfon Castle is really interesting.
 It was here that Prince Charles was invested as the Prince of Wales in 1969.
 It is also home to the museum of the Welsh Fusiliers, who were at Rorke’s Drift fighting the Zulu, and both castles are well worth a visit.

-From May, onward through the summer, You can see the Osprey raising their young at two locations nearby.
-One is just outside Machynlleth (Dyfi Osprey Project), close to the Ynys-hir nature reserve and the other is Near Porthmadog (Glaslyn Osprey Project)
+From May, onward through the summer, You can see the Osprey raising their young at 2 locations nearby.
+1 is just outside Machynlleth (Dyfi Osprey Project), close to the Ynys-hir nature reserve and the other is Near Porthmadog (Glaslyn Oprey Project)